ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ## Locks

-OS-level synchronization mechanisms of all kinds, including thread synchronization locks (i.e. Windows critical section or POSIX mutex), [exclusive/write and shared/read locks](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) (i.e. [Windows slim reader/writer locks](https://learn.microsoft.com/en-us/windows/win32/sync/slim-reader-writer--srw--locks) or [POSIX rwlock locks](https://pubs.opengroup.org/onlinepubs/9699919799/functions/pthread_rwlock_unlock.html)), and [inter-process synchronization locks](https://learn.microsoft.com/en-us/windows/win32/sync/interprocess-synchronization).
-OS-level, meaning these locks may make a system call (a `syscall` instruction on x86-64) to perform a non-busy wait if the synchronization mechanism is owned/contended/waiting.
+Operating-system-level synchronization mechanisms of all kinds, including thread synchronization locks (i.e. Windows critical section or POSIX mutex), [exclusive/write and shared/read locks](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) (i.e. [Windows slim reader/writer locks](https://learn.microsoft.com/en-us/windows/win32/sync/slim-reader-writer--srw--locks) or [POSIX rwlock locks](https://pubs.opengroup.org/onlinepubs/9699919799/functions/pthread_rwlock_unlock.html)), and [inter-process synchronization locks](https://learn.microsoft.com/en-us/windows/win32/sync/interprocess-synchronization).
+Operating-system-level, meaning these locks may make a system call (a `syscall` instruction on x86-64) to perform a non-busy wait if the synchronization mechanism is owned/contended/waiting.

 An intra-process OS lock uses an atomic flag as its locking primitive when there's no contention (e.g. implemented with the `lock cmpxchg` instruction on x86).
 Inter-process locks such as Win32 event synchronization objects must rely entirely on system calls to provide synchronization (e.g. the Windows event object `NtSetEvent` and `NtResetEvent` functions are just stubs containing a `syscall` instruction).